2018 Writing Workshop is Cancelled

 “The week helped with my intention to write my book.
 There were too many valuable parts to list!
 We experienced an amazing time together, sweating leaves, meditation, chanting, writing, and honoring our lives.
 This was an awesome experience.” — Susan Florence, MFA, Ojai, California

 “We learned from the other women in the group, from the culture, the language and people in the village.
-It was magical.” –Bridget Price, Sydney, Australia and Mexico City
+It was magical.” –Bridget Price, Mexico City

 Preliminary Workshop Outline

 - Friday, March 2, travel day, arrive and check-in.
 Dinner included.